1ayham1/AI_Finance_Smart-Beta-Portfolio-Optimization/README.md

 - find the optimal rebalancing Frequency.

 ## Data
-end of day from Quotemedia.
+End of day from Quotemedia.
+Found in data folder

 ## Overview